chayma100/AuraSkin/README.md

 > Scan, analyze, and understand what you put on your skin.

-AuraSkin is a full-stack mobile-first web application that combines **OCR**, **NLP**, and **Computer Vision** to help users make safer cosmetic choices.
+AuraSkin is a full-stack web application that combines **OCR**, **NLP**, and **Computer Vision** to help users make safer cosmetic choices.
 It analyzes product ingredients for toxicity, detects skin type from a selfie, and recommends safe products tailored to your profile.

 ---